This post contains affiliate links.

 We all love a good sweet and salty flavor combination, but what about a sour and salty mix?
 That’s exactly what you get with this sauerkraut soup.
-Each bite is a blend of rich, balanced flavor filled with hints of roasted chickpeas, tomato, onion, paprika, and even maple syrup!
+Each bite is a rich, balanced flavor filled with hints of roasted chickpeas, tomato, onion, paprika, and even maple syrup!

 Because you can’t have crispy chickpea and sauerkraut soup without the chickpeas, we’ll start with those.
 Four ingredients will flavor them to crispy, bacon-like perfection, and then we’ll dive into the soup!
+Jump to the recipe card for the quantities.

 Crispy Chickpeas